Pocket for Android Quick Start Guide

 Note: The Dark Theme can also be enabled in Settings, and will extend throughout Pocket for Android, including your List and Settings.

-Pocket Premium is an optional paid subscription, which adds features that help you do more with Pocket.
+Pocket Premium is an optional paid membership, which adds features that help you do more with Pocket.
 Here’s a brief description of the powerful features that you’ll unlock with a Pocket Premium subscription:

 With Full-Text Search, you can search for text within your saved articles.
 You can also search for authors, topics, and Tags, and use advanced operators to find exactly what you’re looking for.